pombredanne/paulmillr.github.io/_posts/2012-12-22-libertarianism-how-it-works.md

 1. Classical: some real resource which has a value in itself will be used as money.
 2. Digital a.k.a. virtual currency.

-It is most likely that noone will be able to do issue almost unlimited amount of private money, like governments do today.
+It is most likely that no one will be able to do issue almost unlimited amount of private money, like governments do today.

 ### Advantages
 * There will be no inflation (if issuing won’t be free either)